 - Sound quality: Dolby 2.1

-Looking to save some serious money?
-Despite its low price tag, the TaoTronics gaming speaker has more than a thousand five-star ratings on Amazon, making it a great, budget-conscious pick.
-Although there's no subwoofer or fancy technology, the speaker features dual 7-watt drivers, and reviewers report being pleased with the sound while gaming.
-There's also an audio port for your headset, a vibrant RGB light that you can customize with color modes and pattern settings, and a timer — perfect if you're trying to track spent gaming.
+Key features: Despite its low price tag, this computer speaker has more than 4,500 reviews on Amazon, making it a great, budget-conscious pick.
+Although there's no subwoofer or fancy technology, the speaker features dual drivers, so reviewers report being pleased with the sound while gaming.
+There's also a vibrant RGB light that you can customize with color modes and pattern settings, and the knob on the side makes for quick, simple adjustments.
 You can also use it to play music from your tablet and phone.
 Finally, since it’s USB-powered, it’s more portable than speakers that require an AC plug.

 - Connections: Bluetooth and 3.5mm aux